hosseinhajiimirza/VimeoSwiftUI/README.md

      HomeViewController, SearchResultsViewController, and VideoDetailsViewController.
   4. to Create our tableView for SearchResultsViewController:

-    A. Create an enum that conforms to hashable for our sections and itmes that is array of our model (items: [Model] = [])
+    A. Create an enum that conforms to hashable for our sections and itmes that is array of our model

     B. Create dataSource and snapshot: